When the first Roomba came out, it was an inefficient robot that required a lot of babysitting.

 < 7 cfm

-Which of the two offer better value?
+Which of the two offers the better value?

 So is the premium worth it?

-- Better At Picking Up Sand: People who live near sandy areas will benefit from the ability of the S9 do so more efficiently.
+- Better At Picking Up Sand: People who live near sandy areas will benefit from the ability of the S9 to do so more efficiently.

 - Less Expensive: The Roomba I7 is a few hundred dollars cheaper than the S9.
-If the price is a primary concern then the choice is obvious.
+If the price is a primary concern, then the choice is obvious.

-To summarize here are the differences between the Roomba I7 vs. S9:
+To summarize, here are the differences between the Roomba I7 vs. S9:

-- Design: The S9 is the first Roomba to have the square shape front to fit in the wider extractors and new side brush.
+- Design: The S9 is the first Roomba to have the square shape front fit in the wider extractors and new side brush.
 The I7 retains the round shape of the previous generation 980.

-- Side brush: The S9 side brush has a smaller diameter with more tentacles and it spins at a slower pace than the I7.
+- Side brush: The S9 side brush has a smaller diameter with more tentacles, and it spins at a slower pace than the I7.
 This prevents dirt from scattering on hard surfaces.

 - Price: Buying the S9+ with the clean base station will be equivalent to buying more than three Dyson uprights.
 It is expensive.
-The I7, especially the non-plus version is way cheaper.
+The I7, especially the non-plus version, is way cheaper.